 If something in the Service Provider environment changes, existing HelloID Applications may be modified instead of needing to be re-created.

-Open the HelloID Administrator dashboard and browse to Applications > Applications.
-Applications that you have permissions to modify will appear with items in the Action column as pictured below.
+Open the HelloID Administrator dashboard and navigate to Applications > Applications.
+Applications that you have permissions to modify will appear with items in the Actions column.

-Select Edit on the application to be modified.
-Six sidebar tabs will now be available: General, Configuration, Credentials, Groups, Categories, and Access Rules.
+Click Edit on the application to be modified.
+Depending on the particular application, up to six sidebar tabs will now be available: General, Configuration, Credentials, Groups, Categories, and Access Rules.

 The following application settings may be modified in the General tab: